-Affordable Housing Credit system
+7.27 Affordable Housing Credit System

-A 'credit system' where a developer can group together the affordable contributions from a number of sites was agreed at Enterprise & Infrastructure Committee in January 2008.
-It means that some sites, where the need for affordable housing is greatest, could be developed wholly for affordable housing.
-This also has advantages for RSLs from a management point of view and can bring forward affordable housing earlier.
+A 'Credit system' is where a developer can group together the affordable housing contributions from a number of sites.
+Some sites, where the need for affordable housing is greatest, could be developed wholly for affordable housing.
+This system has advantages for RSLs from a management point of view and can bring forward affordable housing earlier.

-The Council is therefore prepared to consider 'credit proposals' from developers.
-The preferred method will be where a developer puts forward a complete package of sites indicating those which are to be developed wholly for affordable housing or which will have an increased affordable housing percentage, and those which are to be developed wholly for private housing or with a reduced affordable percentage.
+The Council considers 'credit proposals' from developers.
+The preferred method will be where a developer puts forward a complete package of sites indicating those which are to be developed wholly for affordable housing or which are to be developed wholly for private housing or with a reduced affordable percentage.
 This will enable the Council to assess the merits of the complete package.
-The number of affordable units proposed overall should be at least equivalent to 25% affordable housing contribution.
-Specifically in working up credit proposals, but also in more general terms, developers are urged to take a wide view of their land banks and potential development opportunities to assemble projects that provide best fit in terms of site location and project viability.
+The number of affordable homes proposed overall should be at least equivalent to 25% affordable housing contribution.
+Developers are urged to take a wide view of their land banks and potential development opportunities to assemble projects that provide best fit in terms of site location and project viability.

-It is recognised that it will not always be possible for a developer to identify at the outset those sites which will be included in a credits package and may instead wish to proceed on a site by site basis.
+- 7.29 It is recognised that it will not always be possible for a developer to identify at the outset those sites which will be included in a credits package and may instead wish to proceed on a site by site basis.
 In such circumstances, the affordable housing credits must be built up in advance of the private sector development.
 Proposals to build the affordable housing element retrospectively will not be permitted.
-In addition the following will apply:

-• The guidance indicates that on-site provision will be preferred on sites of 20+ in the larger settlements.
-However, in order to give more flexibility where a developer has already built up affordable housing credits, it is proposed that they will normally be permitted to be used on sites of up to 50 houses (a mix of tenures will still be required on sites of 50+ units but partial use of credits will be permitted);

-• The Council will define the area within which credits can be used - this will be assessed on a site-by-site basis but will generally be within the same housing market area as the credits were accrued;

-• Credits accrued will be valid for a period of 10 years, in exceptional circumstances this period may be extended by Council permission;
+In addition the following will apply: - The guidance indicates that on-site provision will be preferred on sites of 20+ in the larger settlements.
+However, in order to give more flexibility where a developer has already built up affordable housing credits, it is proposed that they will normally be permitted to be used on sites up to 50 houses (a mix of tenures will still be required on sites of 50+ units but partial use of credits will be permitted); - The Council will define the area within which credits can be used - this will be assessed on a site by site basis but will generally be within the same housing market area as credits were accrued: - Credits accrued will be valid for a period of 10 years, in exceptional circumstances this period may be extended by Council permission;